AW*-algebra: Definition

-Hence an AW*-algebra is a C*-algebras that is at the same time a Baer *-ring.
+Hence an AW*-algebra is a C*-algebra that is at the same time a Baer *-ring.

-The original definition of Kaplansky states that an AW*-algebra is a C*-algebra such that (1) any set of orthogonal projections has a least upper bound, and (2) that each maximal commutative C*-subalgebra is generated by its projections.
+The original definition of Kaplansky states that an AW*-algebra is a C*-algebra such that (1) any set of orthogonal projections has a least upper bound, and (2) each maximal commutative C*-subalgebra is generated by its projections.
 The first condition states that the projections have an interesting structure, while the second condition ensures that there are enough projections for it to be interesting.
 Note that the second condition is equivalent to the condition that each maximal commutative C*-subalgebra is monotone complete.

 Structure theory

 Many results concerning von Neumann algebras carry over to AW*-algebras.
 For example, AW*-algebras can be classified according to the behavior of their projections, and decompose into types.
 For another example, normal matrices with entries in an AW*-algebra can always be diagonalized.
 AW*-algebras also always have polar decomposition.

 However, there are also ways in which AW*-algebras behave differently from von Neumann algebras.
 For example, AW*-algebras of type I can exhibit pathological properties, even though Kaplansky already showed that such algebras with trivial center are automatically von Neumann algebras.